demisto/content/Packs/MicrosoftExchangeOnline/README.md

 - Display existing recipient objects in your organization such as mailboxes, mail users, mail contacts, and distribution groups.
 - Add, remove, list, and count entries in Tenant Allow/Block Lists.

+The [Security And Compliance V2](https://xsoar.pan.dev/docs/reference/integrations/security-and-compliance-v2) enables you to:
+- manage the security of all your organization's emails, SharePoint sites, OneDrives, etc.
+- can perform actions (preview and delete) on emails.

 ## EWS Permissions
 To perform actions on mailboxes of other users, and to execute searches on the Exchange server, you need specific permissions.